oleksiiparf/Sleepagotchi/README.md

 ---

 ## 📜 Description
-**NAME** is an automated bot for the BITApp game.
+**SleepagotchiLITE Bot** is an automated bot for the SleepagotchiLITE game.
 Supports multithreading, proxy integration, and automatic game management.

 ---